 State/Local Government—city planner; commissioner, state department of human resources; deputy secretary to the governor; city manager; county manager; labor relations specialist; county purchasing officer; county clerk/recorder; legislative coordinator, mayor’s office; city budget analyst; county treasurer; county CEO; city human resources specialist; captain, city police department; undersheriff, sheriff’s office; state agency employee; city housing administrator; state senior criminologist; city project coordinator; deputy secretary, state department of natural resources; county economic development officer; analyst, water district.

-Non-profits—public affairs officer, National Rifle Association; program manager, American Civil Liberties Union; director of political affairs, Telecommunications Industry Association; senior research analyst, Center for Budget and Policy Priorities; senior representative/lobbyist, National Publishers Association; director of university advancement, University of the Pacific; research analyst, NARAL Pro-Choice America; deputy director of communications, National Right to Life Committee; vice president, policy development, Airlines for America; political director, AFL-CIO; director of development, Saint Mary’s Dining Room; vice president of media relations and external affairs, California Chamber of Commerce.
+Non-profits—public affairs officer, National Hospital Association; program manager, American Civil Liberties Union; director of political affairs, Telecommunications Industry Association; senior research analyst, Center for Budget and Policy Priorities; senior representative/lobbyist, National Publishers Association; director of university advancement, University of the Pacific; research analyst, Catholic Charities; deputy director of communications, Sierra Club; vice president, policy development, Airlines for America; political director, AFL-CIO; director of development, Saint Mary’s Dining Room; vice president of media relations and external affairs, California Chamber of Commerce.

 Useful websites for careers in government and non-profits include:

 - Stanislaus County Employment Site

 - San Joaquin County Employment Site

 - National League of Cities